 (2) Running at large means any dog off or outside the premises belonging to the owner or person having the control, custody or possession of the dog while the dog is not under complete control of such person by means of an adequate leash, or is within a vehicle of such person

 (3) Violation of this division shall be considered a Class D violation as defined by Oregon Revised Statues.
 If the same dog is at large three times within the previous 12 months, the violation of this division shall be a Class C violation on the third and subsequent offenses of dog at large.

+(4) In addition to any other remedy set forth herein, if a dog is found to be running at large more than three (3) times in a 12-month period, the City may immediately impound the dog according to the processes described in Section 90.02 of this Code.
+If impoundment occurs under this subsection, the City may keep the dog at an undisclosed location and the dog’s owner shall have thirty (30) days from the date of notification of impoundment to appeal the impoundment to the Municipal Judge.
+The dog shall not be released to the owner except by order of the Municipal Judge.
+If the Municipal Judge declines to order the dog released, the dog shall be deemed forfeited to the City and the City may thereafter dispose of the dog in any appropriate manner.

-(D) Biting dogs.
+(D) Biting dogs

 (1) A keeper of a dog shall not intentionally, recklessly or with negligence allow their dog to bite another person unless that bite was in defense of a person or their residence.